marjyang/T-Mobile-Carelink-515-Projects/README.md

    ```
 7. Run `flask_server.py`
 8. Turn on the switch on the back of the pill box, wait for connection and open the lid once the LED turns red!

+### D) Frontend Setup
+1. Navigate to `portal` directory and follow the README.md instructions there.